AlainParadis/HEAL610/lit-review.md

 Both institutions and organizations participating in WIL need to navigate fluctuations in supply and demand of opportunities.
 The region's employers have challenges all their own, financial, workload and staffing constraints being chief among them.
 Furthermore, they may be faced with more institutional processes (bureaucracy) than they're used to when dealing with the college.
 Employers also need to manage student and college expectations as to placement duration, and the type of projects they undertake while at work.
 Student quality is also an unpredictable factor for employers {% cite clayton_australias_2019 %}, {% cite jackson_employer_2017 %}, {% cite sattler_work-integrated_2011 %}.

+Add a transition text to launch into the themes.

 <h2 class="center-text">Theme #1: Collaborative Leadership</h2>

 “*Excellence occurs in the company of others.*”, Hannah Arendt

 Wood and Gray {% cite wood_toward_1991 %} have formulated a definition of collaborative leadership that aligns well with the desired leadership approach for this change process: “Collaboration occurs when a group of autonomous stakeholders of a problem domain engage in an interactive process, using shared rules, norms, and structures to act or decide on issues related to that domain” (p.
 143) The central idea of using collaborative leadership is to bring together stakeholders to participate in planning and decision-making, giving input and agency to everyone involved, including students.
 Collaboration comes with its own intrinsic rewards, like meeting new individuals inside and outside the college, and accomplishing goals an individual alone could not attain {% cite kezar_redesigning_2006 %}.

+However, there is a gap between the idealized definition of collaboration by Wood & Gray and experiences in the Graphic Design program.
+The definition may conflict with the college's bureaucratic structures.
+If WIL is currently organized in a siloed manner rather than collaboratively, there's a risk that participation is compartmentalized by role, requiring existing leadership models to adapt from a top-down to an egalitarian approach.

+If all stakeholders share the values of a student-centred, innovative, and egalitarian approach to the change process, collaboration should happen more naturally {% cite kezar_redesigning_2006 %}.

 #### Open Communications